 Open-source Kubernetes secrets managers

 If you are on bare metal, want to avoid cloud vendor lock in, have concerns about the security of cloud vendor solutions, or need to integrate with an existing corporate standard you will probably need pick a software solution.

-Given that there are very good open source solutions supported by Kubernetes vendors.
-Weaveworks Kubernetes Support covers both Vault and Sealed Secrets.
+Weaveworks Kubernetes Platform includes support for both Vault and Sealed Secrets.
 I will not cover any of the proprietary solutions here.

 The majority of my own personal experience is with open source solutions, and by far the most widely used, popular, and feature rich open source secrets manager used in Kubernetes is Vault.

 When we were deciding how to provide a consistent and feature rich secrets management solution for Kubernetes to our customers it was an obvious must have.
 Vault is more feature rich than the cloud managed soutions, and the one major argument that people have for cloud managed stores over vault is that it can be hard to setup and configure a performant HA Vault cluster, which is something we can alleviate with built in automation and support.